f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Validating Tenant Status via CLI
 ================================

-After the tenant is created you can run the command **show running-config tenant** to see what has been configured:
+After the tenant is created you can run the command **show running-config tenants** to see what has been configured:

 .. code-block:: bash